 The Wedge does not seem to have much of a honeymoon period.
 This is because of the unique way in which the Wedge improves performance.
 The Wedge works by freeing your chops to respond without being restricted by the unnecessary contact between the mouthpiece and lips at the corners.
 This is a fundamental difference between the Wedge and some other “range enhancing” mouthpieces.
 Because of this the improvement seen with the Wedge is sustained and actually increases over a matter of weeks.

 How long does it takes to acclimatize?

 Many players describe an immediate improvement in performance.
-Increased flexibility is generally recognized immediately, along with a modest improvement in range, which progresses over time.
+Improved sound, flexibility and endurance are generally recognised immediately, along with a modest improvement in range, which progresses over time.
 Players have reported progressive improvements over a period of a few weeks, or even several months.

 How long does it take for the Wedge rim to stop feeling “different”?

 The Wedge rim usually stops feeling unusual within a few days.
-For some players it takes a little longer, and some playerd find that a conventional rim is uncomfortable the Wedge feels “normal” before the end of their first practice session.
+For some players it takes a little longer, and some players find that a conventional rim is uncomfortable and the Wedge feels “normal” before the end of their first practice session.